SubZane/flyPanels/README.md

 ```

 ##changelog

+####2.0.4
+* Fix: Bug with the search not removing previous search results if new query results in zero hits.

 ####2.0.3
 * Fix: Bug with the search not handling zero results properly and not hiding the spinner after a search.